 Content Types for Payload

-You can specify the content type for the payload using the dropdown list that appears for requests for which the Expect Payload checkbox is checked.
+You can specify the content type for the payload using the dropdown that displays for requests for which the Expect Payload checkbox is selected.

 If you do not know the content type but the request expects payload, use